hadley/plyr/cran-comments.md

-## Changes

-* Work around a PROTECTion failure in Rcpp
-* Fix a test failure on R-devel.

 ## Test environments

-* local OS X install, R 3.2.0
+* local OS X install, R 3.3.0
-* ubuntu 12.04 (on travis-ci), R 3.2.0
+* ubuntu 12.04 (on travis-ci), R 3.3.0
 * win-builder (devel and release)

 ## R CMD check results

-There were no ERRORs, WARNINGs or NOTEs.
+0 errors | 0 warnings | 1 note

+* This package uses the MIT license.

-## Downstream dependencies
+## Reverse dependencies
-I have also run R CMD check on all 312 downstream dependencies of plyr (https://github.com/hadley/plyr/tree/master/revdep).
-I have noted ERRORs below.
-Given the minimal change to plyr, I do not believe these errors to be a result of changes to plyr.

-* caretEnsemble
-* ChemoSpec: example fails with missing suggested package
-* dataRetrieval
-* gemtc: missing system dependency
-* ggmap: existing CRAN failure
-* mlr: appears to be NAMESPACE problem
-* pxweb: appears to be web connectivity problem
-* REDCapR: auth failure
-* RSiteCatalyst: auth failure
+I did not run the reverse dependencies since the only changes in this version were to fix minor R CMD check problems, and the prevent one of the tests from failing in R-devel (patch helpful provided by Martin Maechler.)